The views and opinions expressed herein are those of the author and do not necessarily reflect the views of AllHipHop.com

 I recall watching “EmTV” on MTV the weekend before Marshall Mathers came out, and after Eminem picked his favorite music videos and parodied MTV shows for a few hours, he did an interview with Kurt Loder.
 During their conversation, it became clear that the album was very explicit.
 But after hearing “Guilty Conscience” and “’97 Bonnie and Clyde” from The Slim Shady LP a year earlier, I remember thinking, “How much more shocking could he be?”
 But after I heard “Kill You,” I saw what all the hoopla was about.
 And that was just the first song.

 By the time the album ended, Eminem was my new favorite rapper.
 The album was funny in a way that hardcore rap usually isn’t.
-My favorite lyrics were, “Cause if I ever stuck it to any show biz, it’d be Jennifer Lopez/And Puffy, you know this/ Sorry Puff, but I don’t give a f*** if this chick was my own mother/I’d still f*** her with no rubber/And c** inside her, and have a new son and a new brother.”
+My favorite lyrics were, “Cause if I ever stuck it to any singer in show biz, it’d be Jennifer Lopez / And Puffy, you know this / Sorry Puff, but I don’t give a f*** if this chick was my own mother / I’d still f*** her with no rubber / And c** inside her, and have a son and a new brother.”
 It was offensive and disturbing, but also a little clever and honest.

 “Kim” and “The Way I Am” were powerful records, but the album’s best song was “Stan.”
 The way that he gave the perspective of a fan and then what it’s like to be the person that’s idolized was astonishing.